October 21, 2020 Posted by Pocketstop in Crisis Communications, Resident, Tenant & Vendor Communications Social Share

 Bottom line:

 The COVID-19 legislation is meant to eliminate confusion, protect public health and ultimately stop the spread of the virus and save lives.
 Even if you are not a California employer, you can use the information in this blog post to set standards and guidelines for your own business and employees.
-If the legislation makes its way to your state, implementing these rules by using a multi-channel mass notification system put you ahead of the curve.
+If the legislation makes its way to your state, implementing these rules by using a multi-channel communication system put you ahead of the curve.